 An incoming student who submits an AP grade of 4 or 5 will receive credit for BIOL 101.
 This course can be counted as a 100-level elective course.
 Students with AP credit are encouraged to enter the department's curriculum with BIOL 181 or BIOL 182.

 Honors and High Honors

 A student may be allowed to stand for honors or high honors in the department following approval of their research adviser.
 Both honors and high honors in biology require an overall GPA of 3.30 in courses counted toward the major, a demonstrated deep commitment to research in biology, an oral presentation to the department, a review paper, and a research paper submitted to the research adviser and two committee members.
 The research project evaluated for honors must be based on at least one (honors) or two (high honors) semesters or summers of research.
 The awarding of honors and high honors will be decided by the faculty in consultation with the adviser and honors committee and will be based on the demonstrated commitment to research and the quality of the research project, the thesis, and the oral presentation.
-Research projects submitted for honors or high honors must be carried out on campus or on the NIH study group.
+Research projects submitted for honors or high honors must be carried out on campus or on the NIH study group or Singapore Exchange Program.

 International Exam Transfer Credit

 Transfer credit may be granted to incoming first year students who have achieved a score on an international exam (e.g., A-Levels, International Baccalaureate) that indicates a level of competence equivalent to the completion of a specific course in the department.
 Requests should be directed to the department chair.
 Any such credit may not be used to fulfill the university areas of inquiry requirement, but may count towards the major.